-For each of the three most important actors, please write down the full surname (family name/ last name) of the actor.
+For each of the three most important actors, please write down the full surname (family name/last name) of the actor.
 Academic titles (Dr., Prof., M.A., etc.) are not marked down.
-Name suffixes as titles of nobility or "de", "d'"," Jr". belong to the surname (e.g., Edd von Schleck \rightarrow code "von Schleck"), Gregory d'Amato \rightarrow code "d'Amato").
+Name suffixes as titles of nobility or "de", "d'"," Jr." belong to the surname (e.g., Edd von Schleck \rightarrow code "von Schleck"), Gregory d'Amato \rightarrow code "d'Amato").
+Members of the House of Lords are named with their title of nobility.
+Please write down the full title of nobility as the surname.